 On my Mac, I'll put them inside my Sites directory which is inside my User directory.
 I will option drag the file in order to make a copy.
 Now your files will be in the same state as mine at the start of the movie and you'll be able to work right along with me.
 Don't forget, that you can also use the exercise files to check your work as you go along.
 Beginning in chapter four, we'll be incorporating a database into our project.
 And for the exercise files to work, your database needs to match what the files expect.
 After moving the files to the correct location, making sure that you have a database created, go to your command line and navigate to the root of the rails application.

 Now, my import is complete, and both my files and my database are in the correct state.
 If you're a monthly or annual subscriber to the Lynda.com training library, you won't have the exercise files that accompany this tutorial, but you can follow along with me.
-Everything that's in the exercise files, we will create during the tutorials.
+Everything that's in the exercise files we will create during the tutorials.
 So long as you continue to work along with me, your files will exactly mirror what's in the exercise files.
-Remember that you can pause the movie, or rewind if you need more time to copy something down.
+Remember, that you can pause the movie or rewind if you need more time to copy something down.

 - Creating and configuring a new Ruby on Rails project